emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 carefully consider what information is disclosed outside the tunnel prior to Phase 2.
-TEAP implementations SHOULD support the immediate renegotiation of a TLS session to initiate a new handshake message exchange under the protection of the current ciphersuite.
+TEAP implementations SHOULD support the immediate renegotiation of a TLS session to initiate a new handshake message exchange under the protection of the current cipher suite.
 This allows support for protection of the peer's identity when using TLS client authentication.
 An example of the exchanges using TLS renegotiation to protect privacy is shown in Appendix C.